The very best places to experience Día de Muertos in 2026!

 🗝 Camino de los Flores.
 This is located in Parque de la Paz (just in front of the old prison – don’t tell anyone I told you but if you can sneak inside, it’s really interesting!).
 This flower path is visited via a raised walkway.
 It consists of many thousands of flowers and planets and is different every year.

-✈️ Mérida has a recently modernised international airport called Aeropuerto Internacional Manuel Crescencio Rejón that is a mere twenty minutes from Mérida’s Centro Historico.
+✈️ Aeropuerto Internacional Manuel Crescencio Rejón is a mere twenty minutes from Mérida’s Centro Historico.
 There are official airport cabs at the airport but Uber is firmly not permitted on federal airport grounds.
 If you really want to take an Uber you’ll need to walk all the way to the main road before anyone will stop for you (and many people do exactly this).
-Otherwise you can book a private transfer in advance.
+Otherwise you can book a private transfer in advance or rent a car.

 🚍 Mérida is well connected by ADO bus.
 You can use Busbud to check timetables and fares.